sketchplugins/plugin-directory/README.md

 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [toggleLayers](https://github.com/KevinGutowski/toggleLayers), by Kevin Gutowski: One action to toggle layers on / off so that you can more easily remap this to a custom keyboard shortcut.
 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
-- [SVG Insert](https://github.com/tankxu/SVG-Insert), by tankxu: Insert SVG code as a Layer.
-- [Awesome Image Compressor](https://github.com/naoyawatanabe/awesome-image-compressor), by Naoya Watanabe: Compress exported image assets
-- [Inker8](https://github.com/inker8/sketch-plugin), by Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
-- [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
-- [Advanced Responsive Images Default](https://github.com/Nkzq/advanced-responsive-images-default), by Romain Lefort: Generate default images according to the sizes given.
-- [Spooky](https://github.com/eliasjulian/spooky-sketch), by Elias Julian: Is this image ~🎃🔪spooky🔪🎃~ enough?
-You'll never have to ask yourself that question again.
-Happy Halloween!
-- [Align and Resize To Layout](https://github.com/kevinvbre/align-and-resize-to-layout), by Kevin: Align and resize layers to your layout in Sketch
-- [Seoul](https://github.com/sunkibaek/Seoul), by Sunki Baek: A DataSupplier plugin